A devotees hotel from the past, the Bombay Ananda Bhavan Hotel, an oasis set amongst the Raj-era bungalows in the cantonment of Bangalore, India.

 After a long day in the hot and dusty crowded streets with constant horn tooting, it was always a joy for guests to return to the cool tranquil hotel, where the boys had just watered the plants and front lawn in late afternoon, making it feel fresh and cool.
 In the evenings, some of the guests went to the Windsor Manor, the West End and other 5-star hotels, where they enjoyed excellent meals and service for so little.

-The hotel had long-term residents from time to time and management were always patient with the time it took to receive any payment from them.
+The Bombay Ananda Bhavan Hotel had long-term residents from time to time and management were always patient with the time it took to receive any payment from them.
 The hotel was a safe haven for all the devotees of Sathya Sai Baba, who felt very safe and welcome and often felt his presence there.

 Grant Road was renamed Vittal Mallya Road in memory of the former chairman of United Breweries in the Eighties.
 During the British Raj, the area was part of the Cantonment and was then known as Maciver (Maclver) Town.
 Grant Road extended from Bishop Cotton Girls School to the then Tiffany Circle and along Sampangi Tank.
 Things changed when the Kanteerava Stadium was built on the tank.